Fasci Siciliani: The role of women

 Women were among the most ardent.
-In some municipalities the women organized themselves into women's sections and in others even in exclusively female Fasci.
-The strongest and most numerous presence of women was in the Fascio of Piana degli Albanesi, where over a thousand of the 3,500 members were women in a town of 9,000 inhabitants.
+In some municipalities the women organized themselves into women's sections and in others even in exclusively female Fasci.Guglielmo, Living the Revolution, pp. 36-39 The strongest and most numerous presence of women was in the Fascio of Piana degli Albanesi, where over a thousand of the 3,500 members were women in a town of 9,000 inhabitants.
 The female Fascio delle lavoratrici had their own meeting hall where they held their own meetings; they carried their own banner when participating in protest marches.
 For the Fasci the women abandoned the Church, but not the religious sentiment, to protest against the priests, who had tried to frighten them and isolate them with the threat of excommunication.
 In Piana the women organised a boycott of annual religious procession in protest of the priest’s opposition to the movement in 1893.
+Donne ribelli nella Sicilia dei Fasci, La Sicilia, February 6, 2012 According to the journalist Rossi, who visited the female Fasci in Piani, the women were the most enthusiastic and no less fierce than the men.
+In some areas, "where men are timid against authority, their wives soon convince them to join the movement of workers."